mgrover1/mgrover1.github.io/index.md

 # Meteorology Student | Aspiring Data Scientist

-I am a meteorology student interested in the intersection of meteorology and data science.
-I am currently a graduate student at the University of Illinois Urbana-Champaign working toward a Master Degree in Atmospheric Science.

 ## Internship and Work Experience
 **[Unidata Software Development Intern (May 2019 - August 2019)](unidata_work.md)** <br/>
 *University Corporation for Atmospheric Research (UCAR) | Boulder, Colorado* <br/>